rjagerman/glint/README.md

 Current development goals:

 1. Improve partitioning schemes
-2. Use the library in our LDA code
-3. Make it easy to batch push/pull requests together
+2. Make it easy to batch push/pull requests together
-4. Optimize, optimize and then optimize some more
+3. Optimize, optimize and then optimize some more
-5. Finish thesis ;-)
+4. Finish thesis ;-)

 Future development goals: